Welcome to the Embedded World¶

-Once upon in time, programming embedded systems was easy: all a developer needed when he wanted to start a new product was a good toolchain, consisting of
+Once upon a time, programming embedded systems was easy: all a developer needed when he wanted to start a new product was a good toolchain, consisting of

 - a compiler